-Accordingly, this complaint is dismissed pursuant to JCD Rule 11(c).
-The Circuit Executive is directed to transmit this order to complainant and copies to the subject judges and the Judicial Conference Committee on Judicial Conduct and Disability.
+The Circuit Executive is directed to transmit this order to complainant and copies to the subject judge and the Judicial Conference Committee on Judicial Conduct and Disability.
 See JCD Rule 11(g)(2).
 To seek review of this order, complainant must file a petition for review by the Judicial Council.
 The requirements for filing a petition for review are set out in JCD Rule 18(b).
 The petition must be filed with the Office of the Circuit Executive within 35 days of the date of the letter transmitting this order.
 Id.

-So ordered this 7th day of October, 2014.
+So ordered this 20th day of April, 2015.